 What I learned from DIY Weddings & Baby Showers

-- Get inspiration.
+1. Get Inspired!
 Start an idea board on Pinterest and share it amongst friends who are helping to plan the big event.

-- Give everything away.
+4. Give it all Away.
 At the end of a DIY wedding, we all had fun picking through the small treasures that were left behind, like colorful glass bottles and scrap material.
 I still have a bottle filled with lavender in my bathroom that reminds me of how much fun I had that day.
 I also made a quilt with the scrap material from the wedding and gave it to the bride and groom on their anniversary.

 5. Free and Found!
 Take a day out with your friends to collect objects that you can turn into unique decor for the room.
 Stones, pinecones, field flowers, branches and fruit all can add up to create unique centerpieces.
 When clean-up time arrives, you won’t feel guilty about discarding the items back into nature where you found them.